ggambrell/recipes/cooking/Hush_Puppies.md

 1 large egg, lightly beaten
 1 cup milk
 1/2 cup finely chopped onion
-Tartar sauce for dipping (optional)
-Local Offers
-ZIP 20149

-Target
-45130 Columbia Pl
-STERLING, VA 20166

-Fairlife Ultra-Filtered 2% Reduced Fat Milk 52 Fl Oz 10.00% Off For 1 item - expires in 1 day

-Walgreens
-42820 Creek View Plz
-ASHBURN, VA 20147

-• •
-DirectionsInstructions Checklist
-Step 1
+Directions:
-Pour oil to a depth of 3 inches into a large heavy saucepan; heat over medium-high heat to 365°F.
+1. Pour oil to a depth of 3 inches into a large heavy saucepan; heat over medium-high heat to 365°F.

-Step 2
-Combine cornmeal and next 4 ingredients in a medium bowl; make a well in center of mixture.
-Stir together egg, milk, and onion; add to dry mixture, stirring just until moistened.
+2. Combine cornmeal flour, baking powder, salt, and ground red pepper in a medium bowl.
+3. Make a well in center of mixture.
+4. Stir together egg, milk, and onion
+5. Add to dry mixture, stirring just until moistened.

-Step 3
-Drop batter by tablespoonfuls, 6 at a time, into hot oil.
+6. Drop batter by tablespoonfuls into hot oil.
 Fry 2 minutes or until browned.
-Drain on a wire rack over paper towels.
-Serve with tartar sauce, if desired.
+7. Drain on a wire rack over paper towels.

+Note:
+Use piping bag to make longer puppies, or designed puppies.